MerginMaps/db-sync/README.md

 This tool takes care of two-way synchronization between [Mergin Maps](https://merginmaps.com/) and another database (currently supporting PostGIS).

 That means you can:

 - insert / update / delete features in PostGIS database - and the changes will get automatically pushed to a configured Mergin Maps project
 - insert / update / delete features in a GeoPackage in Mergin Maps project - and the changes will get automatically pushed to the PostGIS database

 **IMPORTANT**: structure of the config file was changed in the latest version.
-Therefore old .ini config files should be migrated and enviromnent values should be updated.
+Therefore old .ini config files need to be updated.

-### How does it work
+## How does it work

 - a single GeoPackage file in a Mergin Maps project is treated as an equivalent of a database schema - both can contain multiple tables with data